-The Finance, Premises and Audit Committee is a sub-committee of the main Board of Trustees.
-Its purpose is to review and approve all matters relating to finance, premises, audit & risk.
-The Committee makes recommendations to the Board of Trustees for approval as set out in the terms of reference.
-The main purposes are to ensure a comprehensive review of risks to which the trust is exposed and make recommendations and ensuring there is a robust system of internal controls in place.
-To this effect internal controls assurance reports were reviewed at the Finance, Premises & Audit Committee meetings, with no significant findings raised in 2020/21.
+The Finance and Premises Committee is a sub-committee of the main Board of Trustees.
+Its purpose is to review and approve all matters relating to finance and premises (condition and safety).
+The committee makes recommendations to the Board of Trustees for approval as set out in the Terms of Reference.

+The Audit and Risk committee is a sub-committee of the main Board of Trustees.
+Its main purpose is to ensure a comprehensive review of risks to which the Trust is exposed, and make recommendations to ensure that there is a robust system of internal control in place.
+To this effect, internal controls assurance reports were reviewed at the Audit and Risk Committee meetings with no significant findings raised in 2021/22.